microfossil/ImageJ-LabView-Scripts/README.md

 **Ni Vision / LabView Scripts**

 * **PoreViewG.vascr**: Automated processing of images of crushed benthic foraminifera *Globobulimina* species that will binarise the original images, reconstruct the tests' fragments and measure their porosity.
 It will export the results in a table.
+The .zip file contain the .vascr script and a .docx description of the script.